JonathanMEdwards/subtext10/doc/language.md

 Here the first try clause accesses the `literal?` option.
 If it was chosen, its numeric value becomes the result.
 But if `plus?` was chosen, then the first clause will reject and the second will execute instead, recursively evaluating the `left` and `right` items of the `plus?` option and then adding them together.
 We get pattern matching “for free” because accessing an option makes the entire containing try clause conditional on that option having been choosen.

-## Sequences and tables
+## Series and tables

 So far we have discussed various kinds of structures.
-The other way that Subtext documents are built is with _sequences_.
-A sequence is an ordered set of zero or more items containing values of the same fixed type.
-A _text_ is a sequence of characters.
-A _table_ is a sequence of structures (typically records), its items are called _rows_, and the items of the structure define the _columns_ of the table.
-Every sequence defines a value, called it’s _template_, which sets the default value for newly created items.
+The other way that Subtext documents are built is with _series_.
+A series is an ordered set of zero or more items containing values of the same fixed type.
+A _text_ is a series of characters.
+A _table_ is a series of structures (typically records), its items are called _rows_, and the items of the structure define the _columns_ of the table.
+Every series defines a value, called it’s _template_, which sets the default value for newly created items.
 For example:
 ```
-numbers: sequence {0}
+numbers: series {0}
 customers: table {
   name: ''
   address: ''
 }
 ```
-The sequence `numbers` contain numbers, defaulting to 0.
-The table definition `customers: table {...}` is equivalent to `customers: sequence {record {...}}`.
+The series `numbers` contain numbers, defaulting to 0.
+The table definition `customers: table {...}` is equivalent to `customers: series {record {...}}`.
 The table contains columns `name` and `address` defaulting to the empty text.

-All sequences are initially created as empty.
-Text is a sequence of characters with the space character as the template, so `'' =? sequence{\ }`
+A series is initially created as empty.
+Text is a series of characters with the space character as the template, so `'' =? series{\ }`

-The `&` program (pronounced “and”) is used to create items in a sequence.
+The `&` program (pronounced “and”) is used to add items to a series.
 For example:
 ```
 n = numbers & 1 & 2 & 3
 c = customers & do{.name := 'Joe', .address := 'Pleasantown, USA'}
 ```
-The `&` program takes a sequence as it’s left input and an item value as its right input, resulting in a sequence equal to the input plus a new item with that value.
+The `&` program takes a series as it’s left input and an item value as its right input, resulting in a series equal to the input plus a new item with that value.
 The default value of the item is the template of the seqence.
 In a table it is often convenient to use a `do` structure as above to set some of the columns and let the others default to their template values.

-The `&&` program concatenates sequences: `sequence1 && sequence2` is a copy of `sequence1` with all the items from `sequence2` added to its end.
-The two sequences must have the same type template.
+The `&&` program concatenates two seriess: `series1 && series2` is a copy of `series1` with all the items from `series2` added to its end.
+The two series must have the same type template.

-The items in a sequence are numbered starting at 1 for the first item.
+The items in a series are numbered starting at 1 for the first item.
 This number is called the item’s _index_.
-The number of items (not counting the template) is called the sequence’s _length_, available by calling the `length()` program.
+The number of items in a series (not counting the template) is called its _length_, available by calling the `length()` program.

-An item in a sequence can be accessed via its index using square brackets, as in:
+An item in a series can be accessed via its index using square brackets, as in:
 ```
 n = numbers & 1 & 2
 check n[1] =?
 1